ominari-insights/betfair-betbtc-bitcoin/README.md

 - Clone this LIB.
 - Adapt configurations on the once_new.php file
 - Make /crons folder and contents executable and put both running on your system crontab.
+- Congratulations, you are now one of the few people profiting with this 100% automatic bot, remember that <a href="https://betbtc.zendesk.com/hc/en-us/articles/201733242"><b>Market Makers don't pay commission at BetBTC.</b>